MarcAndreWyss/Moppy/README.md

  '----------------'  '----------------'  '----------------'  '----------------'  '----------------'
 </pre>

-Original source code by Sammy1Am
-Forked by Marc André Wyss
+Original source code by Sammy1Am, forked by Marc André Wyss

 Moppy is a **M**usical Fl **oppy** controller program built for the [Arduino Uno](http://arduino.cc/en/Main/ArduinoBoardUno), but it does even work with an old [Arduino Duemilanove](http://arduino.cc/en/Main/ArduinoBoardDuemilanove) very well.